Gluten Free Shopping

 What does this mean in pratical terms?
 In 2008 a review of the literature 1 concluded that 10 mg of gluten per day was probably safe for most celiacs.
 However the research it was based on tested a very small sample of celiacs and may not have revealed the full range of sensitivity.
 Eating about one pound of food with 20 ppm of gluten would reach this level.
 But note that many foods we eat are completely gluten free (fresh fruits and vergetables, for example) and any manufacturer using a gluten free label would certainly be prudent to target a lower level.

 Although the use of "gluten free" in labeling is voluntary, if manufacturers choose to label their products gluten free they must comply with the standard.
 Note that the standard does not address the presence of oats.
 Although oats are considered safe for most people with celiac disease if you have a reaction to them you need to review the full ingredients list or contact the manufacturer for more information.
-Food manufacturers have until August 5, 2014 to bring their labels into compliance.
-Since they have known of the proposed standard for several years it's likely that most foods labeled gluten free are already in compliance.
+Food manufacturers were required to bring their labels into compliance by August 5, 2014 and any items on the shelf at that time are allowed to remain.
+Since they have known of the proposed standard for several years and also had a full year since it was announced it's likely that most foods labeled gluten free are already in compliance.

 The Food Allergen Labeling And Consumer Protection Act of 2004 (FALCPA) took effect on January 1st 2006.
 It requires that food labels state the presence of any "major food allergens."
 These labels can take two different forms: